-In our previous post we benchmarked performance of JMeter and Gatling in a side by side comparison, with concurrent load up to 10,000 users and found little to differentiate the product of each test.
+In our previous post we pitted Gatling vs. JMeter in a side by side comparison, with concurrent load up to 10,000 users and found little to differentiate the product of each test.
 That is, we observed relatively flat response time profiles with little to no variation in results.

 We alluded to the fact that under the hood, JMeter demonstrated a higher resource utilization profile in terms of CPU and JVM performance.
 Since the point of the benchmarks was to compare response time performance for given concurrency / volumetrics we did not explore this further.
 Until now.

 What happens to the tools when we go beyond the benchmark and into the realms of stress to break testing?
 Read on to find out.

 Unlike benchmarks, which typically exercise a given load profile to produce a consistent result, stress to break testing will vary the load profile to hopefully provide inconsistent, or breaking conditions in your test.
 Stress to break testing is essentially an exploration of what-if scenarios.
 What if I increase the number of concurrent users?
 What if I increase the throughput?
 What if I increase concurrency and throughput?

 What if we take it to "ludicrous speed?"

 Also the same as before, a single flood node which is equivalent to an m1.xlarge which sports a 64 bit processor, 4 virtual CPUs and 15 GB RAM.

 We run the Java HotSpot JVM with JRE version 1.7.0_13 on Ubuntu 12.04 LTS.
 However to reach fail conditions earlier, we allocated a 4GB JVM max. heap size to the test tool running, be it JMeter or Gatling, with the following JVM options: